Skip to main content

 #

-When you write the code for a target in Workbench you are modifying the kernel image, but how do you deploy the kernel image?
-You must use a bootloader.
-This is code that deploys the kernel image and then executes the startup sequence for the kernel.
+When writing code for a target in Workbench, you are modifying the kernel image.
+To run it on your hardware, you need a bootloader—software that deploys the kernel image and starts the initialization sequence.

-VxWorks supports a variety of boot strategies, many of which are board specific.
+VxWorks supports multiple boot strategies, many of which depend on the specific board being used.

-For board-specific information, see the readme.md file in your BSP directory.
+For board-specific details, check the readme.md file in your BSP directory:

 VxBL and BootAPP